MatviiB/scheduler/readme.md

 ```
 and choose "Provider: MatviiB\Scheduler\SchedulerServiceProvider" if requested.

-Move your commands from App\Console\Kernel schedule function to new CronTasksList file with path app/Console/CronTasksList.php.
+Move your commands from App\Console\Kernel schedule function to new CronTasksList.php trait file with path app/Console/CronTasksList.php.

 Add next line to schedule function instead of list of commands: